kyte-one/airlyftone-docs/docs/overview/kte.md

 # The KTE Token

-The KTE Token is at the core of all products built by Kyte.
+The KTE Token will be at the core of all products built by Kyte.

 **Token Ticker:** KTE